dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/hubspot.md

 ) -> DltResource:
 ```

-`object_type`: One of the hubspot object types as defined in
+`object_type`: One of the Hubspot object types as defined in
 [hubspot/settings.py.](https://github.com/dlt-hub/verified-sources/blob/master/sources/hubspot/settings.py).

 `object_ids`: List of object ids to track events.

-`api_key`: The key used to authenticate with the HubSpot API. configured in "secrets.toml".
+`api_key`: The key used to authenticate with the HubSpot API.
+Configured in "secrets.toml".

 `start_date`: The initial date time from which start getting events, default to "01-01-2000",
 configured in